 This course defines and explains the digital workstation, while specifically tailoring the subject to the needs of the songwriter.
-This includes creating a Pro Tools session, understanding file management, and exploring MIDI fundamentals.
-In addition, signal path and all its components are explored, microphone pre interfacing, creating a track, and saving a session.
+This includes creating a Pro Tools session, the expansion of musical vocabulary as it relates to each understanding file management, and exploring MIDI fundamentals.
+In addition, signal path and all its components also addressed.
+Additional material will be presented to are explored, microphone pre interfacing, creating a track, and saving a session.
 Students also explore the finer points of tracking instruments during a session consisting of bass, drums, vocals and guitar.
-This course consists of a weekly, two-hour lecture and two hour
+This course consists of a weekly, two-hour lecture and two hour lab.